Displacement Reactions

 Substitution in Organic Compounds

 In organic compounds, one common form of substitution is nucleophilic substitution, which can proceed by one of two mechanisms.
 In the SN1 mechanism, an intermediate carbonium ion is formed by the loss of an appropriate anion from the parent compound.
-Addition of a nucleophilic species to the carbonium ion generates a new compound in which the departing anion has been replaced.
+The addition of a nucleophilic species to the carbonium ion generates a new compound in which the departing anion has been replaced.
 In the SN2 mechanism, the replacement operation is more direct.
 A nucleophilic species forms a bond to a carbon atom from one side, while the bond to a less potent nucleophile on the opposite side is weakened and lost.
 The net result is that the original atom or molecule attached to the carbon atom is replaced by a new atom or molecule.
 A simple example is the formation of pentanol from the reaction of 1-bromopentane and a hydroxide ion, according to the following reaction equation:

 Br−CH2CH2CH2CH2CH3 + OH− → HO−CH2CH2CH2CH2CH3 + Br−